tomBeauve/AERO0004--Project/ConvergenceStudy/readme.md

 - U at centerline at x/D = 75
 - velocity field change < 0.5 % near outlet ( what quantity to look at specifically )

+## Result : the size to keep is 2.25 times the domain length
 ### Keep this domain for the following analyses

 # 3 Mesh convergence